tgrecojr/agentrunner/docs/02-requirements.md

 ## Summary

-This requirements document defines **12 core requirements** with **60 acceptance criteria** mapped to the 10 system components from the architectural blueprint.
+This requirements document defines **12 core requirements** with **56 acceptance criteria** mapped to the 9 system components from the architectural blueprint.
 Each acceptance criterion is testable and references the specific component responsible for implementation.

+## Future Considerations

+The following capabilities are deferred to future implementation phases:
+- **Centralized Monitoring**: Prometheus metrics collection and Grafana dashboards for real-time visualization
+- **Advanced Alerting**: Threshold-based alerts and notifications for operational issues
+- **Log Aggregation**: Centralized log collection and analysis platforms (ELK stack, Loki, etc.)
+- **Distributed Tracing Systems**: Integration with OpenTelemetry, Jaeger, or Zipkin for advanced tracing
+- **Performance Metrics**: Detailed task duration histograms, queue depth gauges, and success rate counters

+For the initial implementation, basic structured logging with trace IDs provides sufficient observability for debugging and request correlation.